Skip to main content

 AI is a vocabulary game.
 If buyers describe the problem you solve in one set of words and you describe yourself in another, the AI never connects the two.

 Example: a developer-tools brand insisted on calling itself an “AI engineering platform.”
 Buyers asked LLMs about “tools to evaluate LLM agents.”
 Different vocabulary, zero overlap.
-The audit showed Awareness at 12 — abysmal — even though the brand had product-market fit and 30M in ARR.
+The diagnostic showed Awareness at 12 — abysmal — even though the brand had product-market fit and 30M in ARR.

 Fix: